vtex-apps/abandoned-cart/docs/README.md

 ## Step 1 > Configure the email template in Message Center

 1. In the VTEX Admin, go to **Store Settings > Email Templates > Templates**,    or type **Templates** in the search bar at the top of the page.
-2. Search for **vtexcommerce-abandoned-cart** .
+2. Search for `vtexcommerce-abandoned-cart`.
 3. Select **Enable Email Sending?** and **Use Default Sender**.
 4. Fill in the **Email Title** field as desired.
 5. Fill in the **Recipient (To)** with {{email}}.
-6. In **Html**, enter the created or Use the following default email template information.
+6. In `Html`, enter the created or use the following default email template information.

 ```
 <!DOCTYPE html
     PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">